Thanhibanani/drtp-oppgave/README.md

 ### Connection establishment and tear down

 A sender initiates a three-way handshake with the receiver (similar to TCP) to establish a reliable connection.
-A sender first sends and empty packet with the syn flag ON and T flag ON, and set the file size = "size of the file in bytes".
+A sender first sends and empty packet with the syn flag ON.
 A server then responds with packet with SYN and ACK flags set and establishes the connection.
 Upon receiving syn-ack packet, a sender sends ack to the server.

 ### Reliability function

 You will implement Go-Back-N (GBN()) reliability function.

-Go-Back-N (GBN()): sender implements the Go-Back-N strategy using a fixed window size of 5 packets to transfer data.
+Go-Back-N (GBN()): sender implements the Go-Back-N strategy using a fixed window size of 3 (default case if not changed by `-w` flag) packets to transfer data.
 The sequence numbers represent packets, i.e. packet 1 is numbered 1, packet 2 is numbered 2 and so on.
 If no ACK packet is received within a given timeout (choose a default value: 500ms, use socket.settimeout() function), all packets that have not previously been acknowledged are assumed to be lost and they are retransmitted.
 A receiver passes on data in order and if packets arrive at the receiver in the wrong order, this indicates packet loss or reordering in the network.
 The DRTP receiver should in such cases not acknowledge anyting and may discard these packets.

 See textbook and lecture slides for more details.

 ## Discussion:

- Test your code in mininet using `simple-topo.py
+Test your code in mininet using `simple-topo.py`

 1. Execute the file transfer application with window sizes of 3, 5, and 10.
 Calculate the throughput values for each of these configurations and provide an explanation for your results.
 For instance, discuss why you observe an increase in throughput as you increase the window size.
 2. Modify the RTT to 50ms and 200ms.
 Run the file transfer application with window sizes of 3, 5, and 10.
 Calculate throughput values for all these scenarios and provide an explanation for your results.
 To change the RTT, replace the value of 100ms with 50ms or 200ms in line 43 of your simple-topo.py file: `net["r"].cmd("tc qdisc add dev r-eth1 root netem delay 100ms")` in your `simple-topo.py`
 3. Use the `--discard` or `-d` flag on the server side to drop a packet, which will make the client resend it.
 Show how the reliable transport protocol works and how it deals with resent packets.
-4. To demonstrate how effective your code is, use tc-netem (refer to the lab manual) to simulate packet loss.
+4. To demonstrate how effective your code is, use tc-netem (refer to the [lab manual](https://github.com/safiqul/2410/blob/main/docs/netem/mininet-tc-delay.md)) to simulate packet loss.
 To do this, modify your simple-topo.py file by commenting out line#43 `net["r"].cmd("tc qdisc add dev r-eth1 root netem delay 100ms")` and uncommenting line#44: `net["r"].cmd("tc qdisc add dev r-eth1 root netem delay 100ms loss 2%")`.
 Test with a loss rate of 5% as well.
 Include the results in your discussion section and explain what you observe.

 ## Submission